salomonelli/best-resume-ever/README.md

 ### Adding fonts

-To add a font to the project, search for the npm-module of the desired font, e.g. [roboto-fontface](https://www.npmjs.com/package/roboto-fontface) for font face 'Roboto'.
+To add a font to the project, search for the npm-module of the desired font, e.g. [roboto-fontface](https://www.npmjs.com/package/roboto-fontface) for 'Roboto'.
 Add dependency to `package.json` with `npm i --save`, e.g. `npm i --save roboto-fontface`.

 Create a new less file in `/less/fonts`, e.g. 'roboto.less'. `/node_modules` are accessable through localhost:3000.
 That means if the corresponding woff-file is under `/node_modules/roboto-fontface/anyFont.woff` the source url needs to equal `/roboto-fontface/anyFont.woff`: